Keith Whitley: Legacy

-Several film projects depicting Whitley's life were slated.
-One idea was a film version of the George Vescey-Lorrie Morgan-penned "Forever Yours, Faithfully".
-While Morgan's book was a benchmark in piecing together Whitley's final moments, perhaps the most research went into a project titled "Kentucky Bluebird", which was to star writer/actor/director David Keith.
-This project was in development hell for several years, and was halted in late 2006 also, after difficulties with casting and funding.
+Several film projects depicting Whitley's life were slated, but none has yet come to fruition.
+One idea was a film version of the George Vescey and Lorrie Morgan-penned Forever Yours, Faithfully.
+While Morgan's book was a benchmark in piecing together Whitley's final moments, perhaps the most research went into a project titled Kentucky Bluebird, which was to star writer/actor/director David Keith.